Journal of Semantics

 The Journal of Semantics is a leading international peer-reviewed journal of semantics of natural languages published by Oxford University Press.
-Its current editor is Rick Nouwen of Utrecht University.
+Its Managing Editors are Emmanuel Chemla (CNRS) and Yasutada Sudo (University College London).
 The journal is available online with subscription via Oxford Journals.

+It is one of four top journals in formal semantics, alongside Natural Language Semantics, Linguistics and Philosophy, and Semantics and Pragmatics.